 The Company has a Stock Option Plan (the "Plan") under which it is authorized to grant options to directors, officers, consultants or employees of the Company.
 At the Company's Annual and Special General Meeting on October 10, 2019, the shareholders approved the "2019 Stock Option Plan", and set the number of options granted under the Plan to not exceed 10% of the issued and outstanding shares.
 Options granted to employees vest fully on grant.
-Options issued to investor relations consultants vest in stages over 12 months with one-quarter of the options vesting in any three-month period.
+Options issued to investor relations consultants vest in stages over twelve months with one-quarter of the options vesting in any three-month period.
+At the Company's Annual General Meeting on October 4, 2022, the shareholders approved the "2022 Stock Option Plan" with has the same terms.